st3v3odom/ap-mcp/README.md

 ## Dev Changes
-kill everything after making a code change. pkill -f projects.rb && pkill -f shortcut_mcp.rb
+kill everything after making a code change. pkill -f projects.rb && pkill -f projects.rb

 You don't need to start it back.
 Cursor will on demand.
 You can if you want start it back lik: